 - How should the extract be prepared

-As devices and their components can cover a very broad range of applications, we would strongly recommend discussing your specific requirements.
+As products and materials can cover a very broad range of applications, we would strongly recommend discussing your specific requirements with our dedicated team.